drzax/simple-scrape-template/README.md

 # Simple GitHub scraper

-This is a template repository for a simple [GitHub scraper](https://simonwillison.net/2020/Oct/9/git-scraping/) pioneered by Simon Wilson.
+This is a template repository for a simple [GitHub scraper](https://simonwillison.net/2020/Oct/9/git-scraping/) pioneered by Simon Wilison.

 ## The 'simple' part